Does Car Insurance Cover Injuries I Cause?

 Cooperate with your adjuster

-Work fully with your insurer's adjuster but don't discuss fault or apologize to the injured party directly.
-Admissions of fault can complicate claims and potentially exceed your policy limits.
+Work with your insurer's adjuster, but don't discuss fault or apologize to the injured party directly.
+Admissions of fault can complicate the claim.

 6. 6